TheooHenrique/Sloc/author.md

     std::cout << "//Hello World!";
 }
 ```
 Note that the `*/` determine the end of the doc-comment block, so this line will count as a line of doc-comment line.
 But also, this line has a code after the `*/`, so it will be also count as a code line.
-That as such a hard do implement because i dit the function recursively.
+That as such a hard do implement because we dit the function recursively.

+To the next projects we intend to make better plans before we start code.
+We think that this confusion about states was because we didn't planned too much.

 ### First Time Using Classes
 That was not so hard comparing to statement, but it was a bit difficult to understand where my input was going.
 Hopefully, this knowledge will bring us some smoothness in next projects.

 ## Limitations
-Não sei se vamos deixar
+This program has no limitations on his purpose.

 # Grading